 The Blue Mountains are not true mountains but are uplifted sandstone plateaus that have been carved out and divided by many rivers.
 This topography allows for dramatic waterfalls to spill over the cliffs into the lush valleys below filled with wildlife and pristine eucalyptus forests.

 These forests are responsible for creating the blue haze which hangs above the mountains and gives them their name.
-This diverse region attracts people from all over the world to its opportunities for canyoning, caving, abseiling, rock climbing, mountain biking, 4WDing, to attend festivals, see Australian wildlife, or learn about aboriginal culture.
+This diverse region attracts people from all over the world due to its opportunities for canyoning, caving, abseiling, rock climbing, mountain biking, 4WDing, to attend festivals, see Australian wildlife, or learn about aboriginal culture.
 The traditional owners of the Blue Mountains are the Gundungurra and Darug Tribes.
 Visitors can explore caves covered with red ochre handprints painted 500-1600 years ago and many other examples of centuries-old rock art in the parks.

 Best Time to Visit the Blue Mountains National Park